-This handmade DIY LEGO Lord Vampyre costume is the perfect costume for your LEGO lover to trick-or-treat in this Halloween.
+This DIY Lord Vampyre LEGO costume is perfect for your LEGO lover to trick-or-treat in this Halloween.
+You can wear it to Legoland too.

 I’ve already shared Marisol’s Halloween costume for this year.
 I made hers first because it was easy.